 THROUGH SACRIFICE TO SUCCESS

-The events of the last few weeks, and especially the last few days, must have brought home even to the unreflecting the extreme seriuosness of the international situation, and the absolute necessity for being prepared to make very considerable sacrifices in order to ensure success.
-There is no need to exagerate the difficulties of the position, or to be panic striken in regard to it; but it is essential to recognise the need for sacrifice, and to consider it in all its varied bearings.
+The events of the last few weeks, and especially the last few days, must have brought home even to the unreflecting the extreme seriousness of the international situation, and the absolute necessity for being prepared to make very considerable sacrifices in order to ensure success.
+There is no need to exaggerate the difficulties of the position, or to be panic stricken in regard to it; but it is essential to recognise the need for sacrifice, and to consider it in all its varied bearings.

 The Hertfordshire Mercury on Saturday, 16th October did include short obituaries of three of the men who died outside Lombard House.
 These are reproduced here.
 The funerals were recorded the following week.